Skip to content

 Related: Best Rhomboid Exercises

-The Glutes and Biceps Relation with the Back
+The Glutes and Biceps Relationship with the Back

-Much of the back’s responsibilities are shared with the glutes and biceps.
-So, many back exercises will also target your glutes and/or biceps as well.
+Much of the back’s heavy lifting is shared with the glutes and biceps.
+Many back exercises will also train your glutes and biceps, which is a good thing.

-It’s important to strengthen your glutes evenly with you back, as underactive gluteal muscles can lead to low back pain.
+It’s important to strengthen your glutes along with your back, because underactive glutes can contribute to low back discomfort by forcing the lower back to do work it wasn’t meant to do.

 In this video, Christian demonstrates 7 effective bodyweight back exercises.
 They require nothing but your body, although for some of them he uses a towel to increase the tension on the back muscles.
 Because these back exercises don’t require any equipment or a pull up bar, you can do these anywhere you please.
 They are perfect for home workouts, travel and hotel workouts, outdoor workouts, and even for supersetting free-weight back exercises at the gym.
 By performing all of these exercises, you can target your entire back musculature.